akshata130504/AutoPredict-Auction-Purchase-Risk-Analyzer/README.md

 # AutoPredict-Auction-Purchase-Risk-Analyzer

-# 🚗 AutoPredict: Smart Auction Risk Analyzer
+# 🚗 Smart Auction Risk Analyzer

 A machine learning project that predicts whether a car purchased at auction is a **good buy** or a **potential risk (kick)** — helping dealerships make smarter, data-driven decisions.